kengibson1111/tour-of-go/README.md

 ## Lessons

-* interfaces (switch) - you can use a short assignment to a type assertion in a switch statement.

 * stringer - Stringer is an interface from the core package fmt.
 The String() method signature is like the Java toString().